头像

 Research Interests:

-Species survival is closely related to genome stability, which is monitored and maintained by DNA repair systems.
-However, cell can initiate error-prone DNA repair in various physiological and pathological conditions.
-Thus, the fidelity of DNA repair affects disease, aging and evolution.
+Species survival is closely related to genome stability, which is monitored and maintained by DNA repair pathways.
+However, cells can initiate error-prone DNA repair under various physiological and pathological conditions.
+Thus, the fidelity of DNA repair influences aging, evolution, and certain diseases.

-Our lab focuses on DNA repair-induced mutagenesis, the development and application of new gene editing systems and gene editing therapy.
-We are particularly interested in: 1) DNA repair-induced mutagenesis in gene editing, carcinogenesis and aging; 2) Development of new gene editing tools; 3) Gene editing therapy for human disease.
+Our lab focuses on DNA repair-induced mutagenesis, the development and application of new gene editing systems, and gene editing therapy.
+We are particularly interested in: (1) DNA repair-induced mutagenesis in gene editing, carcinogenesis, and aging; (2) the development of new gene editing tools; and (3) gene editing therapy for human diseases.

 Group Website: